 However, youâll find many others who, even while playing badminton on a regular basis, seem to face far fewer injuries.
 Whatâs the difference between these two groups of people?

-The difference between those who get injured a lot and those who don’t lies in the preparation that goes into playing a game.
+The difference between those who get injured a lot as opposed to others is warm-up.
 Without warming your body up and stretching properly, you risk injuring yourself.
-As such, the warm up is the most essential part of any sport.
+As such, the warm-up is the most essential part of any sport.

 By warming up your body and loosening up your muscles, not only do you prevent injury; you also ensure optimal performance while playing badminton.

 The ideal warm-up should include a short session of cardiovascular exercises followed by dynamic stretching and a few strength drills.

 Cardiovascular exercise helps to bring your heart rate up, improves circulation, and loosens your joints.
 This is a sort of preparation to ensure that your body is ready to deal with all the dynamic movements that youâll have to perform while playing badminton.